 Leoric and Galadria exchanged uneasy glances.
 They knew from past experience that the sort of potions Darkstorm was likely to douse Spectral Knights with could be bad news to whoever was on the receiving end.
 It was only now that Leoric realised the other Darkling Lords had been conspicuous by their absence.
 "A ruse!" he cursed out loud, his hands clasped tightly around his whip and Power Staff.

 "What?"
 Feryl could not recall seeing Leoric so angry before; the Spectral Knights' leader generally seemed more even-tempered than that.
 But now it was obvious something was seriously wrong and, even though Feryl had no way of knowing precisely what it was, instinct told him it had to do with the potion Darkstorm had thrown.
 "Leoric?" he ventured when a reply wasn't immediately forthcoming.

 "A ruse!"
 Leoric said again without looking at Feryl.
 "They wanted to separate us so . . ."
 He paused and gazed at the horizon as he collected his thoughts.
 "So they could get to Feryl!"

-"We'd better get him to Fletchen's village - it's the nearest settlement," Galadria said as she looked from Leoric to Feryl and back again.
+"We're near Fletchen's village," Galadria said as she looked from Leoric to Feryl and back again.
 Fletchen was a young woman they had met a few months earlier when Darkstorm tried to trap Leoric in his Lion form.
 She and Leoric had fallen in love almost from their first meeting, their feelings deepening after he was finally freed, and she had some knowledge of herbal remedies.
 "If Fletchen's around, she might be able to help."

 Leoric sighed heavily.
 "It's worth a try," he said as he turned to Feryl.
 "Can you walk for a while?" he asked the young knight.
 "I'll help you if you need it."